Conspiracy theories about the kidnapping and murder of Aldo Moro: Involvement of foreign powers

 Flamigni suggested the involvement of the Operation Gladio network directed by NATO.
 He asserted that Gladio had manipulated Moretti as a way to take over the Red Brigades to effect a strategy of tension aimed at creating popular demand for a new, right-wing law-and-order regime.
 In the updated edition of his book Un affare di Stato.
-Il delitto Moro e la fine della Prima repubblica (A State Affair: The Moro Murder and the End of the First Republic), the journalist Andrea Colombo wrote that "the Moro kidnapping hides inscrutable plots involving practically all the actors involved in the Italian and world theatre: the CIA, the Stasi, the Czechoslovakian secret services, Mossad, the P2, the diverted Italian [secret] services, Gladio, the Vatican IOR, a mysterious super-secret service known as the 'ring', the Mafia, the 'Ndrangheta, the Magliana gang, and the Palestinians."
+Il delitto Moro e la fine della Prima repubblica (A State Affair: The Moro Murder and the End of the First Republic), the journalist Andrea Colombo wrote that "the Moro kidnapping hides inscrutable plots involving practically all the actors involved in the Italian and world theatre: the CIA, the Stasi, the Czechoslovak secret services, Mossad, the P2, the diverted Italian [secret] services, Gladio, the Vatican IOR, a mysterious super-secret service known as the 'ring', the Mafia, the 'Ndrangheta, the Magliana gang, and the Palestinians."
 Writing for Il Sussidiario in 2014, the journalist Luciano Garibaldi cited Alberto Franceschini and Renzo Martinelli's 2003 film titled Five Moons Square, and concluded: "Reasonings that confirm Martinelli's hypothesis.
 Moro's kidnappers were manipulated unknowingly, but someone knew everything.
 Not for nothing, the numbers of the Moro case are as follows: 23 sentences, 127 convictions, 27 life sentences.
 But there is no longer anyone in jail.
 All free.
 Evidently, the CIA or the KGB (or both) have respected the pacts."
 The lawyer Giannino Guiso, a confidant of Bettino Craxi and defender of the historical leaders of the BR, declared that "the terrorists already convicted or awaiting conviction have done everything to save the life of Aldo Moro".
 The essence of his reasoning is that something prevented them from reaching an agreement.
 Guiso asked: "Could the CIA have played a decisive role?"
 He also stated: "Moro was not saved because he did not want to be saved.
 The BR went so far as to kill the president of the DC because they were forced to do so.
 So someone (internal or external) forced them to behave that way."
 The historian Agostini Giovagnoli commented: "The responsibility for Moro's death lies with those who killed him, his companions and their supporters, as well as their national and international occult instigators."